petya-/twitter-app/README.md

 # filterService
-SOAP and REST webservices and client
+SOAP and REST webservices with client